A summary of what I have learned in eight years of blogging about markets and quantitative trading and tweeting.

 3. Articles with many quotes to mainstream media articles including blogs are usually noise

 These are usually written by people under pressure to write an article.
-They select a popular article from a mainstream source, including very popular blogs, and then build a story around it, by adding noise.
+They select a popular article from a mainstream source, including popular blogs, and then build a story around it, by adding noise.
 The problem is not that those individuals are silly and just try to maintain their position.
 It is also the fact that this style of referring to mainstream sources creates an image of credibility.
-But the reality is the opposite exactly as there is no credibility.
-Investors and traders may be better off totally ignoring those who cannot produce original work.
+But the reality is opposite exactly as there is no credibility.
+Investors and traders may be better off ignoring those who cannot produce original work.
+If you see an article with many charts produced by other sources and many quotes to other authors, you are probably dealing with a fraud.

 4. In most articles by mainstream media and popular blogs there are at least one strawman argument and one red herring